The Wedding March (1928 film): Legacy

 In 1950, Henri Langlois of the Cinémathèque Française gave Stroheim the opportunity to re-edit The Wedding March and The Honeymoon from prints that he owned.
 Stroheim added sound effects and put certain scenes back in his original order.
 The last known copy of The Honeymoon was destroyed in a fire at Cinémathèque Française on July 10, 1959.
 Langlois claimed that the film had "died voluntarily."

 The reputation of The Wedding March began to grow after Stroheim's death.
 Langlois presented the film at the Lincoln Center for the Performing Arts in 1965, calling it a film "like a torso without a head."
 The film was screened at the 3rd New York Film Festival, where it was mostly received favorably.
 However, Bosley Crowther called it "disappointing".
 It was screened at the Lincoln Center again in 1970 and received a standing ovation.

 Paramount first released the film on VHS in 1987.
 However they replaced J. S. Zamecnik's full orchestral score with a new pipe organ score.

+Accolades

 The film is recognized by American Film Institute in these lists: